 ‘We have not heard of anyone that has not been affected.’

 The licensed trade association have already reported 2-3 pubs in Scotland have closed weekly since the law changed and there are serious concerns mass pub closures will sweep across Scotland as a result of these damaging statistics.

 Pub chain Greene King announced a 2% rise in sales in pubs across England and Wales but reported there was no increase in sales in Scotland.
 Beacon, the purchasing business that supplies to the UK licencing trade considered the statistics gathered from hotels, bars, restaurants and golf clubs and determined there were drops in trade ranging from 10-60% across the venues.

 The Scottish housing market has also been affected as a result of job losses with demand for affordable housing exceeding the supply.

-If you find yourself struggling to make repayments to your debts, entering a Trust Deed could help you turn your finances around and write off a percentage of your debt.
+If you find yourself struggling to make repayments to your debts, entering into a Trust Deed could help you turn your finances around and write off a percentage of your debt.